Some people with disabilities use animals at work to assist them with a variety of tasks. For example:

-The part of the ADA that applies to employment, however, does not use these same definitions; in fact, this part of the ADA doesn't define "service animals" at all.
-Under the employment discrimination sections of the ADA, an employer may simply be required to allow an employee to use a service dog at work as a reasonable accommodation for the employee's disability.
-An employer may also have to consider allowing an employee to use an emotional support or other assistance animal, if the employee requires the animal as a reasonable accommodation for a disability.
-(Under the ADA, employees with disabilities are entitled to reasonable accommodations that will allow them to do their jobs, unless it would create undue hardship: significant expense or burden, given the size and resources of the employer.)
+Under the ADA, an employer can be required to allow an employee to use a service dog at work as a reasonable accommodation for the employee's disability.
+An employer also has to consider allowing an employee to use an emotional support animal or another assistance animal if the employee requires the animal as a reasonable accommodation for a disability.

-Sometimes, employers are concerned that it might be an undue hardship to allow a service dog if other employees have severe dog allergies.
-In this situation, there may be solutions that aren't too costly or disruptive, such as providing air filters, moving employees away from each other and into private workspaces with doors that close, arranging for the dog to remain elsewhere when employees must interact (in meetings, for example), or creating a schedule for the use of public spaces so allergic employees need not come into contact with the dog.
+Sometimes, employers are concerned that it might be an undue hardship to allow a service dog if other employees have dog allergies.
+In this situation, there might be solutions that aren't too costly or disruptive, such as:

 Your employer can certainly require that your animal not disrupt the workplace.
 For example, your service animal should be under your control and well-behaved at all times.
-You should arrange to allow the dog to "use the facilities" as necessary, and the dog should be clean and free of fleas and other parasites.
+You should arrange to allow your animal to "use the facilities" as necessary, and the animal should be clean and free of fleas and other parasites.

 If your employer denies your request to bring a needed service animal to work, you should talk to an employment discrimination lawyer.
 A lawyer can help you assess the situation and decide the most effective way to proceed, such as writing a demand letter to your employer or filing a charge of discrimination with the Equal Employment Opportunity Commission.